wpilibsuite/frc-docs/source/docs/software/labview/creating-robot-programs/tank-drive-tutorial.rst

 .. image:: images/tank-drive-tutorial/block-diagram.png

-5. Double click the “Teleop” vi inside of the Teleop Enabled case structure.
+5. Double click the "Teleop" vi inside of the Teleop Enabled case structure.
 Look at its block diagram.
 You will want to make two changes here:

   - Replace Arcade Drive with the tank drive.vi.
 This can be found by right clicking on the block diagram >> WPI Robotics Library >> Robot Drive >>  and clicking the Tank Drive VI.